TomasHubelbauer/modern-office-git-diff/README.md

 This is achieved using a PowerShell script which unpacks the ZIP file to a tracked directory, formats the XML files for nice diff and tracks the formatted files as well.

+Features:

+- Formatting XML files for nicer diffing
+- Generating TXT files from just text nodes for lossy text-only diffing
+- Ability to run as a Git hook for worry free tracking

 ## Running

 Run `./cmd/version-office-files.ps1` in PowerShell to version Office files manually add a pre-commit hook to do it automatically: